openstack-archive/fuel-web/docs/buildsystem.rst

 Quick start
 -----------

-1. You must use one of the following distributions to build Fuel components or the build process may fail.
+1. You must use Ubuntu 14.04 distribution to build Fuel components or the build process may fail.
 Note that build only works for x64 platforms.

-* Ubuntu 12.04
-* Ubuntu 14.04

 2. Check whether you have git installed in your system.
 To do that, use the following command: